 Isaiah 40:22

 Anyone who has experienced camping, will be able to gauge a sense of what living in a yurt feels like.
 Camping in the UK is strictly governed by the weather, with the most dedicated campers battling against lashing rain, high winds and dampness.
-Whilst struggles with bad weather may not feel pleasant in the moment, they force us to exist entirely in the moment and sense nature – in touch, sight and sound.
+Whilst struggles with bad weather may not feel pleasant, they force us to exist entirely in the moment and sense nature – in touch, sight and sound.
 Even within a stormy landscape we now begin to see a seemingly infinite glimmer of light, one that we would likely not notice within the daily grind of our routine.

 The first yurt dwellings, known by the Mongolians who used them as ‘Ger’, can be traced back thousands of years to Central Asia.
 Today over half of the Mongolian population live in Gers, meaning a life led in a far more shared and communal way than other city dwellers.
 In 2013, the Ger became part of Unesco’s intangible cultural heritage for Mongolian customs, reflecting the fact the innate cultural richness is both physically and inherently sewn into their homes.

 The circular structure of the Ger means that it can be efficiently heated, whilst the crown of the yurt allows fresh air to circulate.
 The structure’s conception is directed by some of the Mongolian cultural and spiritual beliefs in terms of the sense of, ‘ the eternal blue sky’ and the principle of impermanence and embracing of the moment.
-The outer structure of the tent reflects the wheel of the Dharma and the principles of teaching known as the ‘Eightfold Noble Path’, (Understanding, Thought, Speech, Action, Livelihood, Effort,
+The outer structure of the tent reflects the wheel of the Dharma and the principles of teaching known as the ‘Eightfold Noble Path’, (Understanding, Thought, Speech, Action, Livelihood, Effort, Mindfulness and Concentration), whilst the infinity knots are about the universal interconnection between all things.

 Young children look at the world with such untainted freshness.
-For them, there are no thoughts of expectation or judgement.
-The closest we get to such unabated joy in adulthood is the experience of mandatory snow days that come up from time to time, when nature holds society in a deep silence, like a soft canopy.
-With an enforced slow pace on us, as we again are captivated by the slowness that such a moment in nature gives us.
+For them, there are no thoughts of expectation or judgment.
+The closest we get to such unabated joy in adulthood is the experience of mandatory snow days that come up from time to time, when nature holds society in deep silence, like a soft canopy.
+With an enforced slow pace on us, we again are captivated by the slowness that such a moment in nature gives us.

-The Danish word ‘hygge’, shows us how we may think of the whole as a concept, at the most simplest level.
+The Danish word ‘hygge’, shows us how we may think of the whole as a concept, at the simplest level.
 Hygge means cosiness: feeling warm, comfortable, and safe.
 The Danes depict this sense as being achieved through such simple acts of lighting a candle, baking and spending time with people you love.

 As we head to the end of the year to Christmas and the darkness of winter, light becomes increasingly important.
 We see it within the reassurance of a roaring fire, the lit candle, the warming oven, but most especially in the light we find in each other.
 That light can be found just through simple acts in thinking of others and sharing what we can give to make life brighter for all whom we encounter.
-We can draw that ‘Ger’ living into the walls of our own home, as we take those moments just to sit still and watch the simple magnificence that we see outside our window.
+We can draw that ‘Ger’ living into the walls of our own home, as we take those moments just to sit still and watch the simple magnificence outside our window.

 “The most important light is the one you cannot see” Anthony Doeer